sbryngelson/group-docs/phd-syllabus/giving-talks.md

   *  You know your talk is well practiced when you can deliver it without looking at the slides/projector most of the time.
 Why?
 Because you already know what's on them, and what's coming next!
 This allows you to engage with the audience.
   *  You know your talk is not well-practiced when you are reading the slides: I, too, can read your slides.
 If that's what you were going to do, you could have just sent a PDF of the slides to the audience to peruse at their own leisure.
 *  Stop using superlatives.
     *  Words like _very_ can pollute an otherwise excellent talk.
 "The relationship is _very_ complicated."
 "This equation is _very_ nonlinear."
 What does one intend with such words?
-Best case: People think you have a nervous tick.
-Worst case: People think you are trying to make your work seem artificially interesting and challenging.
-We all work on hard things.
-In either case, they do not imbue any meaning, so ditch them, which brings me to...
 *  You use many filler words.
    * Avoid using "umm" or "uhh".
-You will likely be guilty of this one to some degree until the day you graduate, but you will be better than when you started working on research.
+You will likely be guilty of this to some degree until the day you graduate, but you will be better than when you started working on research.
 I am guilty myself, that's for sure.
 I think the best remedies are
      * Practicing
-     * __Slowing Down.__ If you have to speed through your talk, it's too long.
+     * __Slowing Down.__ If you have to speed through your talk, it's too long anyway.
      * Having someone tell you when you do this.
 * Don't let the first words out of your mouth be your talk title, verbatim
 	* You will almost always have someone introduce you and your talk.
 They will almost surely recite your talk title during this.
-Don't start your talk by repeated what the introducer/chair just said, it suggests you are reciting your talk from some kind of script.
+Don't start your talk by repeating what the introducer/session chair just said, it suggests you are reciting your talk from some kind of script.
 	* An above example of what not to do looks something like:
-			* __Introducer:__ "We are pleased to have Mr. X giving a talk!
-He will be talking about <your talk title here>.
+        * __Introducer:__ "We are pleased to have Mr/s.
+X giving a talk!
+They will be talking about <your talk title here>.
         * __You:__ "Thanks for having me!
 Today I am going to be talking about <your talk title here>.

 * There is too much text on your slides.
    * Figure out what your message is and then remove text that does not help deliver this message.